LoZeno/BasicSetup/README.md

 # BasicSetup
-Scripts for basic setup of a windows development machine (.NET Core and Node development)
+Scripts for basic setup of a windows development machine (.NET Core and/or Node and/or java development)

 ## How to use: